 - Cinnamon

-- Sand
+- Fawn

 Interesting fact: Ocicat cats love being brushed!

-Everything about caring for an Ocicat
+3. Everything about caring for an Ocicat

 - Lots of love and attention

-- An appropriate cat tree
+- A suitable cat tree

-- Care when the cat is sick
+- Care when the cat is ill

 - Healthy food and fresh water every day

-- Clean litter boxes with good cat litter
+- Clean litter boxes with good litter

 - Cat toys

-How old does an Ocicat live?
+4. How long does an Ocicat live?

-The Origin of the Ocicat
+6. The origin of the Ocicat

-How much does an Ocicat cost?
+7. How much does an Ocicat cost?

 The Ocicat in a nutshell:

-- The Ocicat is rare and generally healthy.
+- The Ocicat is rare and generally healthy

-- The coat of an Ocicat is spotted.
+- The coat of an Ocicat is spotted

-- Ocicats originated from a Siamese, Abyssinian, and American Shorthair.
+- Ocicats originated from a Siamese, Abyssinian, and American Shorthair

-- Ocicat cats are intelligent, social, and affectionate.
+- Ocicat cats are intelligent, social, and affectionate

 Disclaimer: Petrebels is not a veterinarian or behavioral expert.
 All content, information, and tips on this blog are intended to inspire you and are for informational purposes only.
 If your cat has complaints or problems, and you have concerns about your cat’s health, always consult a veterinarian or a behavioral expert.